-Calendar year means the 12-month period beginning on each January 1 and ending on the next December 31.
+Calendar year means the 12 month period beginning January 1 of any year through December 31 of the same year.

 Cardiac rehabilitation refers to a comprehensive program that generally involves medical evaluation, prescribed exercise, and cardiac risk factor modification.
 Education, counseling, and behavioral interventions are sometimes used as well.
 Phase I refers to inpatient services that typically occur during hospitalization for heart attack or heart surgery.
 Phase II refers to a short-term outpatient program, usually involving ECG-monitored exercise.
 Phase III refers to a long-term program, usually at home or in a community-based facility, with little or no ECG monitoring.